Controlled Vocabularies - Overview Table of Latest Versions

 A paper on "Controlled Vocabularies for DDI 3: Enhancing Machine-Actionability" provides additional background on this effort.

 The CVG functions as the management team for the vocabularies.
 Comments, as well as suggestions for amendments or additions, are welcome from all users.
 To provide feedback, or submit proposals for changes, please contact the CVG.
-Please note that the production, publication, and maintenance of translations are currently outside CVG's scope, but CVG would appreciate being informed if other agencies are interested in, or planning to undertake such tasks.

-Term The display label associated with the code.
+Descriptive term The display label associated with the code.
 This may be available in multiple languages.

 Definition The definition of the code.
 This may be available in multiple languages.